busybug91/Zappos-Web-Application/README.md

 Instructions to run the application
 -----------------------------------

-- set key, fromEmail and password in Constants.java
+- Set key, fromEmail and password in Constants.java.
 - Install MySql.
 Create schema 'zappos' and import the given dumps.
 - Add JavaMail api jar, json_simple jar to build path.
 - Run Zappos for front end user registration for notification in Apache Tomcat.